FuryFiber/RefMap/README.md

 ## Advanced Features
 ### Collapsing Nodes
 - **Ctrl + Click** a node to toggle its collapsed state.
-This hides metadata to show only the title.
+This hides metadata to show only the title. **Ctrl + Click** again to expand the node again.

 ### Annotation Panel
 - Opens with **View Annotations** from the context menu.
 Displays all annotations for the selected node with options to edit or delete.
+### Tags Panel
+- Opens with **View Tags** from the node context menu.
+Displays all tags for the selected node with options to edit or delete.
 ---

 ## Troubleshooting